The Alsace Wine Route by Bike

 • Elevation changes: Although slightly hilly in some places, the Alsace Wine Route does not present any technical difficulty.
 While there may be a few hills to climb, the route is generally accessible to a wide public and can also be done with an electric bike.

-• Lenght of the stages: The stages are designed to allow you to go at your own pace and visit multiple sites along the way.
-The first stage is a bit longer (57 km), but since it is mostly on greenways or towpahts, it is hardly more challenging than the following stages.
+• Length of the stages: The stages are designed to allow you to go at your own pace and visit multiple sites along the way.
+The first stage is a bit longer (57 km), but since it is mostly on greenways or towpaths, it is hardly more challenging than the following stages.

 During stages 2, 3, and 4, a sportive variant will also provide the most adventurous with some additional challenges while discovering beautiful places along the way.